-We provided protective design services to FPPV Architecture and the Parliament of Victoria to enhance security at Parliament House through the deployment of vehicle barriers.
+We provided protective design services to FPPV Architecture and the Parliament of Victoria for deployment of the barriers..